banasibb/Employee_Database_challenge/README.md

 The output of this analysis is here: [unique_titles.csv](https://github.com/banasibb/Employee_Database_challenge/blob/746080a7c0693d1dff7dbcb2fa7e9605f37afc70/unique_titles.csv)<br />

 ### Retiring Titles
-Then, use the COUNT() function to create a table that has the number of retirement-age employees by most recent job title.
-Finally, because we want to include only current employees in our analysis, be sure to exclude those employees who have already left the company.
+The COUNT() function was used to create a table that has the number of retirement-age employees by most recent job title.
+Those employees who have already left the company were excluded by using a WHERE statement to set the to_date equal to '9999-01-01'.
  ```
     SELECT COUNT (ut.emp_no),
 	ut.title